Elesh-Norn/Blog/content/Refactoring_project_part_1.md

 Tags: Python, Quality Control, Open Source

-One of my first coding exercise after having getting introductory certificates in python programmation is an open project.
+One of my first coding exercise after having getting introductory certificates in python programmation is an open source project.
 Due to work at my lab, i had to set up a quality control scheme on our ELISAs.

 ELISAs is a method to assay proteins.
-Quickly said, we put some chemicals and our samples in wells, and the stronger the coloration is, the higher concentration of said protein is.
+Quickly said, we put some chemicals and samples in wells, and the stronger the coloration is, the higher concentration of said protein is.

-However, we have to carefully check, if our assay don't get wrong at this point or over time.
+However, we have to carefully check, if our assays don't get wrong at the time of the experiment or overtime.
 Imagine a product in the kit goes bad, or this day, you made a mistake and put two times more solution!
 Is your sample concentration really low or this test wrong?

-Quality control (QC) is very important and monitors the processes for detection of error.
+Quality control (QC) is very important and monitors the processes for detection of errors.
 The solution we had in the lab was an ugly excel file, updated whenever, with no one really looking at it.
 After having made a better version of it, i searched if my fellow biologists had made already a handy application to use simply in the lab, that automate graphing, detect errors and throw warning from